whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Three Core Spiritual Practices.md

 These three core spiritual practices are core to who we are as humans.
 You are the giving of your deepest love, just like I'm the giving of my love.
 Giving to others in gratitude for what we receive is who we are as humans.

-People may learn to 'hold back' or 'shut down' parts of themselves to survive in their unhealthy culture, giving less than their deepest love.
+People may learn to "hold back" or "shut down" parts of themselves to survive in their unhealthy culture, giving less than their deepest love.
 But anyone and any group can commit to embracing these practices.
 This book will explore how they encourage beautiful traits, including deep awareness, selflessness, bravery, integrity, dignity, joy, strong servant-leadership, and more.
-And _One Disease One Cure_ explores these connections even further.
+And my more in-depth book, _One Disease One Cure_, explores these connections even further.

-Is it any wonder that nations which embrace these spiritual practices are able to maintain respectful relations among the people, and between people and the Earth?
+Is it any wonder that nations which embrace these spiritual practices are able to maintain respectful relations among their people, and between people and the Earth?

-These practices aren't just for whole nations; anybody could embrace them right now to cultivate and give a deeper love.
+These practices aren't just for some people.
+Anybody could embrace them right now to cultivate and give a deeper love.
 And it turns out, what's good for the individual is also good for the group.
 As Robin Kimmerer wrote, "in order for the whole to flourish, each of us has to be strong in who we are and carry our gifts with conviction, so they can be shared with others."

 What are your gifts?
 What can you give or do or be that would open your heart and let it sing?

+<div style="break-after:page"></div>

 ### References

 [xxx-duplicate with sacred responsibility chapter]

-[xxx-NOTE: duplicate from earlier chapters]

-[xxx-cindy: need to rewrite the intro here.
-This is mostly copy-pasted from the religions/spirituality chapter.
-I also had a section called "Protecting the Land" in chapter 2 that was basically redundant with "Living in Reciprocity", so I took that out and shrunk chapter 2.]